Trivia Games for Workplace Teams: Icebreakers and Collaboration Boosters

 Why it works: Logos, landmarks, emoji chains, pixelated photos—this one leans visual and works great in person or over Zoom.
 It's built for variety and keeps everyone engaged without needing to be a trivia buff.

-Twist: Include photos from past retreats or events.
+Twist: Include photos from past retreats or company events

 Group size: Unlimited with slides or app